cbdevnet/xecho/README.txt

 Options must be given before a text argument starts.
-Command line option parsing can be stopped with --, eg.: ./xecho -bc blue -tc yellow -- -stdin is cool!
+Command line option parsing can be stopped with --, eg.: ./xecho -bc blue -fc yellow -- -stdin is cool!

 Text passed via the command line is scanned once for control character encodings (\n and \\), which are replaced by their ASCII codepoints.

 Control characters are handled as follows
 	\n		Starts new line
 	\f		Clears display
 	\r		Clears current line